ikuseiGmbH/juniors-in-berlin/README.md

 We can create an issues and discuss in order to create a guideline of how to teach juniors.

-If you feel like [turning these information into an app](https://twitter.com/sferik/status/558979272816091136) with your learners group please feel more than welcome to do so!

 Want to add your company?
 Create a PR or talk to Bodo`@bitboxer` or Malwine `@malweene`.
 Bodo is a developer at bitcrowd and is currently preparing their Junior Developer Curriculum.
 Malwine works as a junior at Dawanda.
 Both want to encourage companies to hire and support juniors.